pujakhalika/pujakhalika/README.md

 ---
  ### :woman_technologist: About Me :

  - :telescope: Hi, my name is Puja Khalika Buana you can call me Puja.
-I'm Frontend and Mobile Developer
+I'm Junior Developer

 - :seedling: Exploring and Learn some tech